 9.3 The characteristics of samples are only binding insofar as they have been agreed as the condition of the goods.

 10.1 The purchaser must inspect the goods immediately after delivery and, if a defect is found, report this defect to Rampf immediately in writing.
-If the purchaser fails to provide this written notification, the goods shall be con-sider to be approved, unless it is a defect that was not recognisable during the inspection.
+If the purchaser fails to provide this written notification, the goods shall be considered to be approved, unless it is a defect that was not recognizable during the inspection.

 10.2 If a defect is found in the goods later, the purchaser must notify Rampf of this defect immediately in writing; otherwise the goods shall be regarded as approved with regard to of the defect.

-10.3 In order to ensure the written form prescribed in sections 10.1 and 10.2, it suffices to send the notification by fax; otherwise transfer by telecommunication, particularly by e-mail, is sufficient.
+10.3 In order to ensure the written form prescribed in sections 10.1 and 10.2, it suffices to send the notification by e-mail.

 11. Liability for material defects

 11.1 If Rampf maliciously conceals a defect in the goods or has taken over a guarantee for the condition of the goods, the purchaser is entitled to make legal claims due to the material defects of the goods.